(2018 – Present)

-Trading Zones is the result of six months spent as the 2018 Archisle photographer in residence at the Société Jersiaise on the Channel Island of Jersey, a major international finance center.
-I have used this time to establish the foundations of what I anticipate will be a long term photographic inquiry into the financial services industry.
-The project employs a multi-method approach to the subject, engaging with different aspects of it through a constellation of techniques including conventional and cameraless photography, appropriated and manipulated imagery, architectural surveying, data visualisations, opinion polling, and more.
+Trading Zones employs a multi-method approach to offshore finance, engaging with different aspects of it through a constellation of techniques including conventional and experimental photography, appropriated and manipulated imagery, architectural surveying, data visualisations, schematic diagrams, opinion polling, and interviews.